Sytemic Phenotyping

 Immune System

-Mary Lyon Center at MRC Harwell
+Mary Lyon Centre at MRC Harwell

 INFRAFRONTIER® and European Mouse Mutant Archive - EMMA® are registered trademarks at the European Union Intellectual Property Office (EUIPO).